Living in Washington State, compared to living in New York State.

 I love the beautiful scenery.

-that I am able to access the mountains and the ocean.
+I like that I am able to access the mountains and the ocean.

 I enjoy the mild weather.